designsuperbuild/wordpress_dev_base/README.md

 1. Go to _Appearance->Themes_ and activate the 'DSB Wordpress Base Theme' theme
 1. On the Roots theme options page that appears after activation say No to 'change uploads folder location', leave the others at yes
 1. Go to _Plugins_ and activate Wordpress Importer plugin
-1. Import sample post data - you'll find it in `/assets/test_theme_data/wordpressdevbase.wordpress.xml`
+1. Find the sample post data - you'll find it in `/assets/test_theme_data/wordpressdevbase.wordpress.xml` - and replace all instances of `http://wordpress_dev_base.site` with your site url
+1. Import the test data into WordPress

 ### Development

-This theme is set up to use NPM, Grunt & Sass
+This theme is set up to use NPM, Grunt & Sass.

+All the following work is done in the main them folder which is at
+`/wp-content/themes/base-theme`

 #### Installing Dependencies using NPM

 The theme uses a few libraries and uses NPM to manage them, just run the following command from the root theme folder to install all the dependencies - these aren't checked into the git repo so you'll need to do this anytime you clone it.

     npm install

+This only needs to be done once per project.

 #### Using Grunt for development